REUTERS IMPACT-African Finance Corp says Gabon political situation a 'good coup' | Law-Order

 REUTERS IMPACT-African Finance Corp says Gabon political situation a 'good coup'

+It is 43.1%-owned by Nigeria’s central bank and 42% by other African financial institutions, according to its website.
+In West and Central Africa's eighth coup in three years, army officers led by General Brice Oligui Nguema seized power on Aug.
+30, minutes after an announcement that President Ali Bongo had won an election they annulled and said was not credible.

-London, Sept 7 - The recent coup in Gabon was executed peacefully and appeared to be a "good coup", with society and business operating as usual, a senior executive from the African Finance Corporation (AFC) said on Thursday.
+(Corrects AFC ownership structure in paragraph 3 on updated guidance from the AFC) London, Sept 7 - The recent coup in Gabon was executed peacefully and appeared to be a "good coup", with society and business operating as usual, a senior executive from the Africa Finance Corporation (AFC) said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)